 It’s best to have an Operating Agreement, especially for a Multi-Member LLC.
 This document will spell out ownership percentages, profit distribution, and management responsibilities.

 If you go to court, an Operating Agreement helps prove that your Multi-member LLC is being run as a separate legal entity.

-No, you don’t have to send your Operating Agreement to the Florida Secretary of State, or any other government agency.
+No, you don’t have to send your Operating Agreement to the Florida Secretary of State, your Florida Registered Agent, or any other government agency.